 What Is This Leakage?

-You finally made the leap to get your first tattoo and it's leaking clear pus.
+You finally made the leap to get your first tattoo and it's leaking clear clear fluid.
 This is your worst nightmare.
 If this happens, don't panic.

 If it's leaking a clear fluid, it's not pus, and it's not an infection.
 Sometimes a tattoo will leak plasma–the somewhat clear fluid in your blood.
 This will usually happen if you had a particularly long session and if you had your body inked fairly recently.
 This is simply a signal that your body went beyond its normal threshold and that you need to take it easy for a couple of days.
 In other words, this is your body's way of telling you that it needs time to heal itself.
 Think about it.
 You've applied a sharp metal vibrating object to your body and permanently added ink to your system.
 Your body simply has to adjust to the change.